KurtGrunsky/hist3812-example-repo-for-artifact/paradata/paradata.md

 From this inherent fracture in the trajectory, we will find ourselves faced with options as to how we are to understand and (re)present the resulting 3D model.
 We may decide that this model is an "inferior" representation of William, as it is not an "objective" enough depiction.
 If we view the model in this way, it could perhaps be compared to the Metropolitan Museum of Art's own 3D model of William, measuring the improvements one is able to make when one has access to professional-grade scanning technology.

 In fact, according to Latour and Lowe, our 3D model may help to strengthen the "aura" of the original.
-This would be a consequence of the model being yet another copy in a succession of copies from the original, heightening the value of the original through the multiplicity of varied copies of it in existence (Latour & Lowe 5).
+This would be a consequence of the model being yet another copy in a succession of copies from the original, heightening the value of the original through the multiplicity of varied copies of it in existence (Latour & Lowe, 5).

 Taking another perspective, we could attempt to digitally "mash up" our object with another, embracing its imperfection and making deliberate use of it.
-In this path, our model could end up more as a kind of "performance" or "interpretation" of the original (Latour & Lowe 7), or, as the Rhynie Woman arts collective dubbed their experiments in scanning, an "art.ifact" (Maxwell).
+In this path, our model could end up more as a kind of "performance" or "interpretation" of the original (Latour & Lowe, 7), or, as the Rhynie Woman arts collective dubbed their experiments in scanning, an "art.ifact" (Maxwell).

 ### Micro - Process and Details